YoussefAyyman/Cairo-universities/README.md

 # Find-your-private-university
-This Site Can help you to find you college
+This Site Can help you to find you university